electric-cloud/Unplug/README.md

 list box, and click "OK".
 A new sub-tab (named "Un") should appear beneath your normal Home tab in the UI.

+There are procedures provided to add Unplug pages to the Flow and Commander UIs.
+These procedures add all the examples in the Unplug plugin plus any user-created ones saved to the properties /server/unplug/{v,v0-9,va-z}.

 ## build
 <p>To build the plugin, you will need to have first to build
   <a href="https://github.com/electric-cloud/ecpluginbuilder">ecpluginbuilder</a>